joshuagryphon/plastid/docs/source/tour.rst

 Often one needs to know whether any features overlap a specific region in the genome, for example, to find transcripts that overlap one another.

-But, it is be inefficient to scan an entire file to find overlapping features, or to test whether two features overlap if we already know from their genomic coordinates that they cannot.
+But, it would be inefficient to scan an entire file to find overlapping features, or to test whether two features overlap if we already know from their genomic coordinates that they cannot.